squarerootfury/PHPMap/readme.md

 ## Contributing

 Thank you for considering contributing to PHPMap!
-The contribution guide will come very soon..
+Checkout the `CONTRIBUTING.md` file in the repo for more information.

 ## Security Vulnerabilities